above: Willis Tower 9956 – Chicago 2017

 star trails – Chicago suburbs 2017

 Both of these long exposure images were made this past week.
 The star trail image was a test.
 I wanted to see if the much talked about Hasselblad X1D medium format mirrorless camera could handle the way I work – long exposure times on a tripod, mostly at night.
 But the files out of that solid camera look great.
 I used a Canon 5DsR to make the Chicago skyline image and the files (if exposed properly) out of that camera are usually rich with information.
-But because there is so much more information in medium format files, the prints from those files have more detail, generally look richer and are more compelling to me.
+But because there is so much more information in medium format X1D images, the prints from those files have more detail, generally look richer and are more compelling.

 As I was waiting for vehicles to pass into and through my frame for the Willis Tower image, I heard one passerby casually say, “Oh he’s doing long exposures.”